Nyanyan/NyanTimer/manual.md

 * Use the timer after reading this manual.
 * Do not shock the timer.
+* This timer can cause a trouble after about 50000 measurement because of the micro controller.

-If you disassemble or hack the timer, we won’t take the responsibility.
+* If you disassemble or hack the timer, we won’t take the responsibility.

 ## Functions